 Assessment and Placement Policy

 Harper College welcomes all who can

 benefit from the courses and programs

 offered.
 An assessment policy has been

 initiated and all new full-time students and

-students entering their first English or

-math course are required to participate.
+offered.
+An assessment policy has been initiated and all new full-time students and students entering their first English or math course are required to participate.
 The goals of assessment are: